SocietyOfUnifiedLife/SOUL-Website/docs/_includes/pages/about/content-philosophy.md

 **Start here:**

-- Be honest—with yourself and others.
+* Be honest—with yourself and others.
-- Heal what you can in your personal life.
+* Heal what you can in your personal life.
-- Do small things that serve your local community.
+* Do small things that serve your local community.
-- Align with others who share your intent.
+* Align with others who share your intent.
+* Check in regularly with your intent, your team, and your alignment.

 Let your life become your message.